-The word Aluna comes from the Koguis people, from Santa Marta, Colombia.
-For the Koguis, the world is divided into the invisible, the spiritual that they would call “Aluna”, and the visible.
+The word Aluna comes from the Koguis people in Santa Marta, Colombia.
+For the Koguis, the world is divided into the invisible—the spiritual realm called “Aluna”— and the visible.

-The brand Aaluna is the combination between the initials of its founder – Adriana Archambault- and her desire to pay tribute to the indigenous peoples, their beliefs, their respect for nature, their craftsmanship and ancestral knowledge.
+The brand Aaluna is the combination of the initials of its founder Adriana Archambault and her desire to pay tribute to the Wayuu.
+AALUNA celebrates the beliefs, craftsmanship, and ancestral knowledge of these indigenous people.